almic/zombie-game/README.md

       charging a magazine weapon if the chambered round is a different type than the reserve.
 Maybe require the input to be held for some time to prevent "check" charges from ejecting a round.
+- [ ] Allow setting base volume and pitch for Layered and Choice sounds to affect all direct SoundResources contained.
+Does not apply to nested containers.
+- [ ] Research and add some kind of generic frequency attenuation with distance from a source sound.
+Perhaps even generating echo from distant, very loud sounds.
+Someone shouting from a distance would echo a little, a gunshot from far away becomes a distant thud with echo.
 - [ ] Pack weapon images and round icons into two textures, one for all weapons, one for all round types.
 WeaponResource and AmmoResource will need to have icon indexes added to support this.